web3-storage/w3up-client/README.md

 As discussed above, there are options outside the traditional client-server model that w3up supports.
 We how to use `w3up-client` to achieve these options in this section.

-#### Direct upload from client
+#### Server-owned space with direct upload from end-user

 In this option, you (the developer) own your Space, but delegate permissions to your users to directly upload content to the service on your behalf.
 This isn’t completely “serverless” - you still need some infrastructure to create delegated UCAN tokens, but it’s minimal, and potentially saves a ton of bandwidth and overhead.

-- _To-do: Include instructions_
+> 🔜 _More detail coming soon!_

 If you explore this option, contributions are welcome to these docs to help others in the future (and to reveal feature requests and bugs that we can patch to improve this implementation path)!
-Also feel free to chime into the discussion here. (_to-do: add link to github discussion on topic_)
+Also feel free to chime into the discussion [here](https://github.com/web3-storage/w3up-client/discussions/92).

 #### User-owned

 In this option, your user owns their own Space.
-This option is the most web3-native and probably the most interesting one.
+This option is the most web3-native (since your user owns their own identity, and thus their own data) and probably the most interesting one.
 It comes with a world of possibilities; for instance, instead of generating  a new Space keypair for your user, you might look into using the existing keypair from their Metamask wallet or Apple Passkey.
-However, there are also likely edge cases that will appear early on for developers developing these types of apps that we haven’t (e.g., user flows when a user already has a w3up account with one app and is ).
+However, there are also likely edge cases that will appear early on for developers developing these types of apps that we haven’t had a chance to think much about yet, best-practices for various requirements (e.g., how much visibility do you want into user activity), and useful features that we could support.

-We haven’t had a chance to explore this option enough to firmly suggest how to best get started with this implementation type, but at a high level, we’d recommend:
-- _To-do: Include instructions_
+> 🔜 _More detail coming soon!_

 If you explore this option, contributions are welcome to these docs to help others in the future (and to reveal feature requests and bugs that we can patch to improve this implementation path)!
-Also feel free to chime into the discussion here. (_to-do: add link to github discussion on topic_)
+Also feel free to chime into the discussion [here](https://github.com/web3-storage/w3up-client/discussions/93).

 ## API